hayalok/GenAI---Medical-Chatbot-Rag-Vector-DB-Pinecone-Neo4j-Agent-Memory-GraphDB/README.md

 # GenAI---Medical-Chatbot-Rag-Vector-DB-Pinecone-Neo4j-Agent-Memory-GraphDB
-This project is GenAI project, which is RAG on PDF data.
-Also this project maintaines chat memory using Neo4j-Agent-Memory(neo4j_agent_memory) lib using neo4j graph db.
+This project is a GenAI project that uses RAG on PDF data.
+Also, this project maintains chat memory using Neo4j-Agent-Memory(neo4j_agent_memory) lib using Neo4j graph DB.

 # How to run?
 ### STEPS: